 The loneliness of leadership: the weight of responsibility

 "Uneasy lies the head that wears a crown" - wrote Shakespeare in Henry IV.
 While the world has largely moved beyond the wearing of crowns, the unease the playwright speaks of is as true today as it was in the days of kings and queens.
-Many leaders are surprised and uncertain by the struggle with privacy.
+Many leaders are surprised and unsettled by the struggle for privacy and isolation.

-You're not alone in your leadership loneliness is notoriously one of the greatest struggles of American presidents.
-Even the irascible President Andrew Jackson complained of loneliness within four months of taking office.
+Isolation and loneliness are not only our struggle as leaders, but are also notoriously one of the greatest struggles of American presidents.
+Even the impetuous President Andrew Jackson complained of isolation within four months of taking office.

 lonely leader_leadership loneliness The weight of responsibility_1920